n0rtr0n/terraform-example/README.md

 ## Limitations / workarounds

 * Terraform backend configuration cannot contain interpolation.
 Additional parameters to backend configuration may be passed in when running `terraform init` as such:
+* Route 53 hosted zones *may* need to be manually imported.
+The reason for this is that hosted zones create a new set of NS records, and if you're using AWS Registered Domains, there is not yet any custom resource to update the nameservers on the domain to point to these records.

 ```
 $ terraform init -backend-config="profile=name_of_aws_profile"